Priyanshu-511/SocioApps/README.md

 ## 🧠 Features

-- User registration and login
+- ✅ User registration and login

-- JWT authentication for route protection
+- 🔐 JWT-based authentication and route protection

-- Express server setup
+- 🧰 Modular and clean project structure

-- Clean project structure
+- 🚀 Easy to extend with likes, comments, posts, and more

-- Easy to extend with more social features
+- 🖥️ Simple EJS-based views (no frontend framework required)

 ---